-Launched in 2020, this project aims to identify and create conditions for collective action against the detrimental social and environmental impacts of tourism.
-These impacts of tourism-induced economic activities are often underestimated, and while social impacts are increasingly being considered in some of the tourist hubs of the project partners’ countries, for instance in Barcelona, Dubrovnik, Salzburg, or Ohrid, environmental impacts in particular are often not addressed.
+This project aims to identify and create conditions for collective action against the detrimental social and environmental impacts of tourism.
+These impacts of tourism-induced economic activities are often underestimated, and while social impacts are increasingly being considered in some of the tourist hubs of the project partners’ countries (Barcelona, Dubrovnik, Salzburg, Ohrid … ) environmental impacts in particular are often not addressed.

-As this project developed in 2020, COVID-19 wrestled hold of Europe and devastated tourism industries across the continent.
-With the streets and beaches empty, people and governments have been forced to look at the economic sustainability and the environmental impact of the sector; our project has been holding up a magnifying glass, allowing them to look more closely.
+As this project unfolded in 2020, COVID-19 wrestled hold of Europe and devastated tourism industries across the continent.
+With the streets and beaches empty, people and governments were forced to look at the economic sustainability and the environmental impact of the sector; our project has been holding up a magnifying glass, allowing them to look more closely.

 The Economic Model in Tourism Monoculture

 In this publication (EN/CAT) we analyse the sun and beach tourism model, and draw conclusions that may help us find alternatives.

 A Green New Deal for Leeds City Region/ Un Green New Deal para la Región de Leeds